hzhec/JustDoughIt/README.md

 # JustDoughIt

-JustDoughIt is a simple web application using React that includes features such as product listings, shopping carts, order management and user accounts.
+JustDoughIt is a simple web application using React that includes features such as product listings, shopping carts, order management and payment.

 # Description